SAND BOX THERAPY

 My Journey with Sand Box Therapy started when I did a practical Capstone Project for my Masters in Spiritual Formation and Discipleship through the University of the Nations (UofN) under Youth with A Mission (YWAM).

-During my M.A research on how storytelling affects our lives, I became involved with sand-tray therapy especially with children.
+During my research on how storytelling affects our lives, I became involved with sand-tray therapy especially with children.
 Being a trained counselor and knowing how to immerse myself in 3rd century reflective reading, I saw the raw potential in attempting to mix the three disciplines: sand-tray therapy, transformational prayer ministry (TPM) and reflective reading.

 A Brief History of Sand Tray Therapy

 In the 1920’s Dr. Margaret Lowenfeld first developed the therapeutic use of Sand Play and miniatures.
 Her approach was called the “Lowenfeld World Technique”.
 She asked her clients to combine the sand tray and miniatures to create “world pictures”.

 Dora Kalff, a Swiss Jungian analyst adapted Lowenfeld’s method and called the approach Sand Play.
 Dr. Kalff said